rahul2412/React-CRUD/README.md

 # React-CRUD
-A simple application that shows CRUD (Create, Read, Update, Delete) functionality.
+A simple application bulit using ReactJs that shows CRUD (Create, Read, Update, Delete) functionality.